 —Joe N., age 55, real estate company owner

-Dr. Comite’s new book is officially in stores!
+Dr. Comite’s book is now now available!
 Click for more information: KeepItUpTheBook

 Order your copy now!

 Feel free to peruse the our site.
 We hope you learn a little something about our practice and how it’s advancing the field of Precision Medicine.
 For Dr. Comite’s latest articles and interviews, take a look at our Media page.
 You can also follow up on Facebook or Twitter to stay up to date with the practice.Read More